MYTH: Big Ag = factory farms.

 MYTH: Big Ag is not concerned about sound science, but rather, it’s all about the money.

 FACT: This is almost laughable.
 Farming is all about science – we deal with it every single day.
-We work with veterinarians, agronomists and animal nutritionists who give us expert advice in how to operate our farms.
+We work with veterinarians, agronomists and animal nutritionists who give us expert advice on how to operate our farms.
 Farmers do need to see the “proof in the pudding” when regulations are being proposed as opposed to ideologic regulations.
-Famers want science.
+Famers want science and facts.
 Period.

 Yes, the farming community can improve and we will – just like we have done for generations.